Tnixc/blog-v1/content/index.md

 A deep dive into why I chose nuxt over astro for writing this site.
 Written by chatgpt.

 # [Example Article](/)

+This article will like back to this page.